-- Following an initial finding to proceed, program faculty will have one academic year to compile quantitative and qualitative data that assess the program for its viability and its fit with the District's goals, mission, and vision. - At the end of the year, program faculty will prepare a Revitalization Report to be presented to the Academic Senate.
-This report will: - o Identify the program's weaknesses and challenges - Review all data consulted - o Include a list of measurable actions for revitalization - o Make specific recommendations for improvement which may include: - Curriculum changes - Scheduling changes - Degree or certificates updates - Professional development for faculty - Changes in delivery method - Additional or new classroom resources or technology - o Identify budget requirements in order to achieve improvement goals - Upon Academic Senate approval of this report, recommendations for resource allocations will be forwarded to PRAC. - Upon approval by PRAC including resource recommendations, the program has one year to implement their plan. - As findings may result in recommendations for improvement that would require more than one year to implement, the discipline faculty must return to the Academic Senate with follow-up progress reports. - At the end of the revitalization process, program faculty must present the results of their assessment, based upon evidence, along with their recommendation to the Academic Senate.
+- Following an initial finding to proceed Academic Senate approval to begin the program revitalization process, program faculty will have one academic year to compile quantitative and qualitative data that assess the program for its viability and its fit with the District's goals, mission, and vision. - At the end of the year, program faculty will prepare a Revitalization Report to be presented to the Academic Senate.
+This report will: - o Identify the program's weaknesses and challenges - o Review all data consulted - o Include a list of measurable actions for revitalization - o Make specific recommendations for improvement which may include: - Curriculum changes - Scheduling changes - Degree or certificates updates - Professional development for faculty - Changes in delivery method - Additional or new classroom resources or technology - o Identify budget requirements in order to achieve improvement goals

+Upon Academic Senate approval of this report, recommendations for resource allocations will be forwarded to PRAC.

+- Upon approval by PRAC including resource recommendations, the program has one year to implement their plan. - As findings may result in recommendations for improvement that would require more than one year to implement, the discipline faculty must return to the Academic Senate with follow-up progress reports. - At the end of the revitalization process, program faculty must present the results of their assessment, based upon evidence, along with their recommendation to the Academic Senate.

-IF A PROGRAM IS NOT SUCCESSFUL IN ITS REVITALIZATION, IT WILL MOVE ON TO THE PROCEDURE OUTLINED IN AP 4021 PROGRAM DISCONTINUANCE-BELOW
+IF A PROGRAM IS NOT SUCCESSFUL IN ITS REVITALIZATION, IT WILL MOVE ON TO THE PROCEDURE OUTLINED IN AP 4021 PROGRAM DISCONTINUANCE-BELOW-If the Senate deems the revitalization unsuccessful, the discipline will move on to Program Intervention.